 Marks: There are 3 tests: Test 1 is worth 30% of your final mark.
-Test 2 is worth 45% of your final mark; Test 3 is worth 25% of your final mark.
+Test 2 is worth 40% of your final mark; Test 3 is worth 25% of your final mark.
 Test format is multiple choice, problem solving, short- and long-answer.
 Note: Tests are highly time intensive and will require the entire time period.
 Scientific calculators are required.
+In-class exercises are worth 5% of your final mark; these are true/false or short-answer format based on readings/lectures.

 NOTE: Tardiness on test dates is highly disruptive to your fellow students-especially given the size of this class.
 It is unacceptable and will therefore result in a one-point deduction per each one (1) minute of late arrival after the start time.
 You must notify me in writing in advance if you anticipate being late.
 Your excuse must be one that is officially recognized U of T excuses (see below).
 Make the necessary arrangements in advance to arrive well before the start time of the tests.
-Everyone must be seated and ready to receive the test at 3:10.
-All tests will be written in the usual location of the course: MP103.
+Everyone must be seated and ready to receive the test at 4:10.
+All tests will be written in the usual location of the course: SS1085.

 Student Conduct: Full and complete attendance is required for learning the material in this course.
 The class meets 12 times.
 Each class is an hour and fifty minutes.
 By remaining in the course, you are signaling your commitment to attend class (on time) and satisfy all requirements.
 I realize that many students work or have other obligations.
 However, if you have a scheduling conflict, I encourage you to consider other course options to avoid such conflicts.
-Note: If you have paid employment, you must make the necessary job-related scheduling arrangements to meet this course's requirements-including meetings with TA during her scheduled office hours to review course materials and tests.
+Note: If you have paid employment, you must make the necessary job-related scheduling arrangements to meet this course's requirements-including meetings with TA during scheduled office hours to review course materials and tests.
 Excessive lateness and other problematic behaviours (including in your interactions with and emails to me or the TA) will not be tolerated and will result in mark penalties (5 marks of your final mark per incident) or possible punitive action at the discretion of the instructor.
-Any offensive or inappropriate content on tests will result in the mark of a zero (0) for the entire test and may also result in possible additional punitive action at the discretion of the instructor.
+Any offensive or inappropriate content on tests, exercises, or any other course materials will result in the mark of a zero (0) for the entire test or in-class exercise and may also result in possible additional punitive action at the discretion of the instructor.